nightshade-electronics/energyShield2/README.md

-energyShield 2 Library
+energyShield 2 Pro Library
 ============

-The energyShield 2 library provides software functions that allow the user to easily access all of the energyShield's advanced functionality.
+The energyShield 2 Pro library provides software functions that allow the user to easily access all of the energyShield's advanced functionality.
 This functionality comes from the energyShield's integrated battery fuel gauge, real-time clock, solar input regulation, and voltage measurement ability.

-**Buy the energyShield 2 at NightShade Electronics' online store: https://ns-electric.com/shop/**
+**Buy the energyShield 2 Pro at NightShade Electronics' online store: https://ns-electric.com/shop/**

 Written by Aaron Liebold for NightShade Electronics.